-Serjeants’ Inn Chambers is rated as one of the best chambers for defendant police work in the UK.
-We act for most forces around the country together with a number of PCCs and other police bodies, handling nearly 2,000 police law matters over the last three years.
+Serjeants’ Inn is rated by the independent legal directory Chambers & Partners as one of the best police law teams in the UK.
+We act for most forces around the country together with a number of PCCs and other police bodies, including the College of Policing, handling nearly 2,000 police law matters over the last three years.

 We act in the cases which shape police law in this country.
 Our work includes the Undercover Policing Inquiry, the Independent Inquiry into Child Sexual Abuse and the Leveson Inquiry; the David Rathband, Walid Yusif and Michael Barrymore civil claims; the Raoul Moat, Hillsborough,Deepcut and Perepilichnyy inquests; the Duggan and Plebgate judicial review proceedings; a four-week employment case concerning discrimination, protected disclosures and victimisation and a high profile dispute over pay and conditions.
 We are also instructed in the major police misconduct cases, both prosecuting and defending and including the key chief officer cases, as well as in Police Appeals Tribunal and judicial review challenges to police disciplinary decisions.

 We have specialist police barristers at every level of call: 29 of our 37 police practitioners are ranked as a leader in their field by the Legal 500 and/or Chambers & Partners.
 We are rated as a band one set for police work by both legal directories and members of the team have won numerous individual awards.

 Our team, led by John Beggs QC, is distinguished by: